DreamEcho100/lognmaze/A To Do List.md

 - Changing the intro in screen sizes where width is smaller than height. [x]

 - Adding a title to a links. [x]

+- DELETE phone_number and phone_verified from user_account [x]

+- In the front-end adding the UI to change the user user_name_id.